timattt/Project-LWJGL-gamedev/GDD/Cards.md

 ### Thermal rocket

-All airships within a radius of 7 cells lose half of their health.
+All airships within a radius of 7 tiles lose half of their health.

 ![image](https://user-images.githubusercontent.com/25401699/213918787-426b673e-e48d-4a9b-88ff-7e99842cd22a.png)